tudat-team/tudat-space/docs/source/_src_api/propagation_setup/dynamics_types/translational.rst

 * Specifying variables that are to be saved during the propagation (see :ref:`simulation_propagator_setup`).
 Default: None
 * Requesting terminal output during the propagation (see :ref:`simulation_output_variables`) .
 Default: None

-These additional options can be provided as follows (TODO code):
+These additional options can be provided as follows:

     .. tabs::